 Title I is a federally funded program designed to provide additional educational services in designated schools to students in core curriculum.
-There are two types of Title I programs: Targeted Assistance and School-wide.
 BES has carefully developed an instructional plan to provide a research-based, well sequenced, and timely improvement program.
 Parents are encouraged to become involved in parent activities held throughout the year.
 Questions regarding Title I program services may be directed to the Principal, Assistant Principal or to the Program Director at the RCSS Board Office 706-826-1000.